projectsveltos/sveltos/docs/getting_started/optional/dashboard.md

 ---

 !!!video
-    To learn more about the **Sveltos Dashboard**, check out the [Youtube Video](https://www.youtube.com/embed/FjFtvrG8LWQ?si=mS8Yt2pleGsl33fK).
+    To learn more about the **Sveltos Dashboard**, check out the [Sveltos Dashboard Introduction Youtube Video](https://www.youtube.com/embed/FjFtvrG8LWQ?si=mS8Yt2pleGsl33fK) and [Features and Debugging with Sveltos](https://www.youtube.com/embed/rN8gqsghev0?si=Q5xUVIW13rKOJ2mo).
 If you find this valuable, we would be thrilled if you shared it! 😊

 ## Introduction to Sveltos Dashboard